Mansfield Smith-Cumming

 Captain Sir Mansfield George Smith-Cumming (1 April 1859 – 14 June 1923) was a British naval officer who served as the first chief of the Secret Intelligence Service (SIS).

 Origins

-He was a great-great-grandson of the prominent merchant John Smith, a director of both the South Sea Company and the East India Company, the second son of Abel Smith (d.
-1756), the Nottingham banker who founded a banking dynasty and whose business much later became National Westminster Bank, now one of the largest banks in the United Kingdom.
-His father was Colonel John Thomas Smith of the Madras Royal Engineers who became Master of the Madras and Calcutta Mints and designed a machine for minting coins that was displayed at the Great Exhibition in 1851.
+He was a great-great-grandson of the prominent merchant John Smith, a director of both the South Sea Company and the East India Company.
+John Smith was the second son of Abel Smith (1717–1788), the Nottingham banker who founded a banking dynasty and whose business much later became National Westminster Bank, now one of the largest banks in the United Kingdom.

+Mansfield Smith's father was Colonel John Thomas Smith of the Madras Royal Engineers who became Master of the Madras and Calcutta Mints and designed a machine for minting coins that was displayed at the Great Exhibition in 1851.

 Early naval career

 Smith joined the Royal Navy and underwent training at Dartmouth from the age of twelve and was appointed acting sub-lieutenant in 1878.
 He was posted to HMS Bellerophon in 1877, and for the next seven years served in operations against Malay pirates (during 1875–6) and in Egypt in 1883.
 However, he increasingly suffered from seasickness, and in 1885 was placed on the retired list as "unfit for service".
 In early 1903 he was posted (as a retired lieutenant) to HMS Venus as it became coastguard ship at Southampton.
 Prior to being appointed to run the Secret Service Bureau (SSB), he was working on boom defences in Bursledon on the River Hamble.

 His first wife, Dora Cloete from South Africa, died after they had been married for four years.
 He added the surname Cumming after his second marriage in 1889 to Leslie Marian 'May' Valiant-Cumming, heiress of Logie near Forres in the County of Moray.